-The Links panel in Illustrator or InDesign/InCopy displays additional information about placed files from the DAM server, identifying whether a linked file is being edited and which user is doing the editing.
-You can also use the Links panel to determine whether the linked file needs to be updated to a newer version from the DAM server.
+The Links panel in Illustrator or InDesign/InCopy displays additional information about placed files from the AEM Assets server, identifying whether a linked file is being edited and which user is doing the editing.
+You can also use the Links panel to determine whether the linked file needs to be updated to a newer version from the AEM Assets server.

 The Links panel works the same way for remote files as it does for local files.
-For example, if a newer version of a linked file is on the DAM server, the Modified Artwork icon appears; if a file is missing, the Missing Artwork icon appears.
+For example, if a newer version of a linked file is on the AEM Assets server, the Modified Artwork icon appears.
+If a file is missing, the Missing Artwork icon appears.
 Update the linked file as you would for a local file.

-In Illustrator, the Links panel identifies who is editing a linked file from a DAM server, as well as a status icon that describes the current state of the file (see "File status in integrated applications and file browsers" on page 20).
-In Illustrator and InDesign/InCopy, the status bar displays the file status icons.
+In Illustrator, the Links panel identifies who is editing a linked file from a AEM Assets server, as well as a status icon that describes the current state of the file (see "File status in integrated applications and file browsers" on page 21).
+In Illustrator and InDesign/InCopy, the status bar displays the file status icon.